rlpowell/sm/TUTORIAL.md

     /home/rpowell/.zshenv:[[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"  # This loads RVM into a shell session.

 > If so, replace that line with this (you may need to run something like "rvm use 1.9.3 --default" to set up a default first):

     [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/environments/default"  # This loads RVM into a shell session.

+> Now some basic commands.
+First, a list of installed extensions.

+sm ext

+    exts: #system

+> Now a list of known/available extensions.
+FIXME: Hardly a
+> complete list; what gives?

+sm ext known

+    #     Extension name | Repository
+                  apidoc   sm/sm_apidoc
+                  deploy   sm/sm_deploy
+                   # mux   sm/sm_mux
+               mp_backup   mpapis/sm_backup

+> The apidoc extension has the documentation for the built-in
+> functions that come with the SM framework, of which there are
+> many.
+FIXME: As of 12 Dec 2011, the docs are pretty incomplete,
+> but what's there is quite good.

+sm ext install apidoc

+      [✔] apidoc head

+sm apidoc array each

+    # array(s) module api is loaded with the line 'api/array' in shell/includes.

+    # First we declare the my_array variable that we will use, as an array ('-a')
+    typeset -a my_array

+    # Now we assign five elements into our array.
+    my_array=(one two three four five)

+    # Printing out the array at this point should show these five elements:
+    # one two three four five
+    array print my_array
+    one two three four five

+    # We can loop over each element in the array and execute a code string where
+    # the element is stored in the variable $element
+    array each my_array run 'printf "~$element~ "' ~one~ ~two~ ~three~ ~four~ ~five~

+    # We can also specify the variable name to set:
+    array each my_array variable count run 'printf "~$count~ "' ~one~ ~two~ ~three~ ~four~ ~five~

+    # We can also specify variable with 'as' and the command to run with 'do'
+    array each my_array as count do 'printf "~$count~ "' ~one~ ~two~ ~three~ ~four~ ~five~ %

 > Go into our extension directory cd myext/